mohamedsaad21/MajesticHotel_API/README.md

 - **Repository Design Pattern**: Separates data access logic for better maintainability.

+- **Unit of Work**: Ensures efficient database transactions by managing multiple repository operations as a single unit.

 - **N-Tier Architecture**: Organized into layers (API, Business, Data) for a clean and structured codebase.

 - **CRUD Operations**: Full Create, Read, Update, and Delete functionality for hotels, rooms, and bookings.